-Look at the photos from the convention and what stands out about Grace Lee Whitney was how gorgeous she was.
+Look at the photos from the convention and what stands out about Grace Lee Whitney is how gorgeous she was.
 Talk to people who were at the convention and what stands out is how personable she was.
 She made lasting impressions on a number of people.

 “As a 13-year-old kid, the biggest draw was Grace Lee Whitney,” said George Hollo.
 “Wherever she was going — from the dealers’ room to where she signed autographs to where she would talk — I listened to whatever she was saying and then followed her back to the dealers’ room.
 The fact that she would smile and talk to me and remember me every time I came back was amazing.
 I must have gotten her autograph five or six times that weekend.

 “I actually met her in Texas before she passed away and we chatted about the Toronto convention, and she could not have been more gracious.
 She was a sweetheart.”

 Amy Mark’s visit to Toronto with her friend Jacqueline Lichtenberg kicked off a decades-long friendship.
 “I met Grace Lee Whitney that weekend and we became friends.
 We went shopping and she bought me a perfume she was wearing, because I had fallen in love with it.”